-sion, it generates a 10 MHz signal to the differential collision inputs (CD+ and CD-) of the SONIC-T. When SONIC-T detects these inputs active, its Collision translator converts the 10 MHz signal to an active collision signal to the MAC section.
-This signal causes SONIC-T to abort its current transmission and reschedule another transmission attempt.
+When the Ethernet transceiver (DP8392 CTI) detects a collision, it generates a 10 MHz signal to the differential collision inputs (CD+ and CD-) of the SONIC-T. When SONIC-T detects these inputs active, its Collision translator converts the 10 MHz signal to an active collision signal to the MAC section.
+This signal causes SONIC-T to about its current transmission and reschedule another transmission attempt.

 The collision differential inputs are terminated the same way as the differential receive inputs and a pulse transformer is required between the collision input pair and the AUI interface.
-The squelch circuitry is also similar, rejecting pulses with magnitudes less than -175 mV.
+The squelch circuitry is also similar, rejecting pulses with magnitudes less than $-175 \, \text{mV}$.